The Hardships of Living As An Elderly LGBT Person in China

-LGBT rights have slowly improved over the years in China, where homosexuality was decriminalized in 1997 and declassified as a mental disorder in 2001.
+LGBT rights have slowly improved over the years in China, where homosexuality was decriminalized in 1997 and

 Sixth Tone sat down with some older Chinese men and own in the LGBT community, who say finding companionship and acceptance can be daunting.